featureguards/docs/docs/data/index.html.md

 > Make sure to replace `MY_API_KEY` with your API key based on the platform.

 FeatureGuards uses API keys to allow access to the APIs.
 You can generate a new FeatureGuards API key at our [dashboard](https://featureguards.com/project/settings).
 An API key is associated with a particular platform (i.e., web, server).
-Only feature toggles that belong to the given platform are accessed via the corresponding API key.
-For example, a web API key can only access web/browser feature toggles.
+Only feature flags that belong to the given platform are accessed via the corresponding API key.
+For example, a web API key can only access web/browser feature flags.

 <aside class="notice">
 You must replace <code>MY_API_KEY</code> with your platform's API key.
 </aside>

-# Feature Toggles
+# Feature Flags

 ## Default Values

 It's possible to specify default values.
 This is useful in cases where the defaults might be on and not off and the exceptional cases where FeatureGuards is down.
-The SDK will return the default value provided for each feature toggle.
-This is sometimes useful after a feature has been released and the feature-toggle is used as a kill switch, hence it's desirable to keep the feature toggle check in code even after the feature is released.
+The SDK will return the default value provided for each feature flag.
+This is sometimes useful after a feature has been released and the feature-toggle is used as a kill switch, hence it's desirable to keep the feature flag check in code even after the feature is released.
 To pass defaults, here are examples in each language.